Whenever you want to play live with your electro-acoustic guitar or rehearse with a band, you’d probably want an acoustic guitar amp.

-As all of our guides are aimed mostly for beginners, I’ll feature a majority of budget models.
-However, I’m giving you a couple of entry-level choices, as well as some professional alternatives.
+As all of our guides are aimed mostly for beginners, I’ll feature a majority of budget acoustic guitar amps.
+However, I’m giving you a couple of entry-level acoustic guitar amps, as well as some professional acoustic guitar amps.

 Let’s go on.

-Consider your audience and where you’ll be playing mostly before buying your acoustic amp.
+Consider your audience and where you’ll be playing mostly before buying acoustic guitar amps.

 The different kinds of acoustic guitar categories

 Let’s now review how each acoustic amp distinguishes from the other.
-It means you have to answer a simple question: what kinds of situations will you be using your amps in?
+It means you have to answer a simple question: what kinds of situations will you be using your acoustic guitar amps in?

-I’ll let you know the best use of each of the amps I’m featuring on the list, so take a look at the categories down below.
+I’ll let you know the best use of each of the acoustic guitar amps I’m featuring on the list, so take a look at the categories down below.